Artificial intelligence industry in China

-The artificial intelligence industry in the People's Republic of China is a rapidly developing multi-billion dollar industry.
-The roots of China's AI development started in the late 1970s following Deng Xiaoping's economic reforms emphasizing science and technology as the country's primary productive force.

-The initial stages of China's AI development were slow and encountered significant challenges due to lack of resources and talent.
-At the beginning China was behind most Western countries in terms of AI development.
-A majority of the research was led by scientists who had received higher education abroad.

-Since 2006, the government of the People's Republic of China has steadily developed a national agenda for artificial intelligence development and emerged as one of the leading nations in artificial intelligence research and development.
-In 2016, the Chinese Communist Party (CCP) released its thirteenth five-year plan in which it aimed to become a global AI leader by 2030.
+Since 2006, the Chinese government has steadily developed a national agenda for artificial intelligence development and emerged as one of the leading nations in artificial intelligence research and development.
+In 2016, the Chinese Communist Party (CCP) released its 13th Five-Year Plan in which it aimed to become a global AI leader by 2030.
+Since the AI boom of the 2020s, China is a world leader in AI technology alongside the United States.

 The State Council has a list of "national AI teams" including fifteen China-based companies, including Baidu, Tencent, Alibaba, SenseTime, and iFlytek.
 Each company should lead the development of a designated specialized AI sector in China, such as facial recognition, software/hardware, and speech recognition.
 China's rapid AI development has significantly impacted Chinese society in many areas, including the socio-economic, military, intelligence, and political spheres.
-Agriculture, transportation, accommodation and food services, and manufacturing are the top industries that would be the most impacted by further AI deployment.

 The private sector, university laboratories, and the military are working collaboratively in many aspects as there are few current existing boundaries.

 In 2021, China published the Data Security Law of the People's Republic of China, its first national law addressing AI-related ethical concerns.
 In October 2022, the United States federal government announced a series of export controls and trade restrictions intended to restrict China's access to advanced computer chips for AI applications.
+In 2023, the Cyberspace Administration of China issued guidelines requiring that AI content uphold the ideology of the CCP including Core Socialist Values, avoids discrimination, respects intellectual property rights, and safeguards user data.
+In 2025, the Chinese government issued a document regarding training data, requiring companies to use as little data deemed "unsafe" as possible, as well as requiring companies to test models regularly.

-Concerns have been raised about the effects of the Chinese government's censorship regime on the development of generative artificial intelligence and talent acquisition with state of the country's demographics.
-Others have noted that official notions of AI safety require following the priorities of the CCP and are antithetical to standards in democratic societies.
+Concerns have been raised about the effects of the Chinese government's censorship regime on the development of generative artificial intelligence and long-term talent acquisition with the state of the country's demographics.
+Artificial intelligence models trained on Chinese data express views that are close to those of the CCP and the Chinese government.
+Others have noted that official notions of AI safety require following the priorities of the CCP and are antithetical to standards in democratic societies and raised concerns about the extension of China's system of mass surveillance and censorship abroad.
+China's artificial intelligence industry has been noted for being driven significantly by cheaper open-source models, allowing for significant global adoption of Chinese models.

 History

+The Chinese term for artificial intelligence (réngōngzhìnéng 人工智能) connotes "humanmade" intelligence.
+The term developed as mid-20th century localisation of the Japanese term jinko chino.

 The research and development of artificial intelligence in China started in the 1980s, with the announcement by Deng Xiaoping of the importance of science and technology for China's economic growth.